Dardanelle, Arkansas: History

-Dardanelle has a history of being one of the state's leading immigration centers that continues to this day.
+Dardanelle has a history of being one of the state's leading immigration centers, a legacy that continues to this day.
 Vast numbers of Czech and German families, including the Ballouns, Vodrazkas, Staneks, and Pfeiffers, came to the town in the late 18th and early 19th centuries, and their impact can still be felt.
 As of 2010, Dardanelle has one of the highest percentages of Hispanics in the state, with over 36% of the town's population Hispanic (up from 21% in 2000).

 Merritt Park opened in the late 1990s on the west side of town.
 It is a large, state-of-the-art park featuring outstanding baseball facilities, a playground, soccer fields, basketball courts, and a walking/jogging trail.
-The adjacent Dardanelle Community Center opened around the same time, and provides multiple services for the community.
+The adjacent Dardanelle Community Center opened around the same time and provides several services for the community.

 In the late 19th century, a pontoon bridge between Dardanelle and Russellville replaced ferry service.
 Spanning 2,208 feet, it was the longest pontoon bridge ever constructed across a moving body of water.
-The bridge was completely washed out multiple times during its nearly forty years of existence.
+The bridge was completely washed out a few times during its nearly 40 years of existence.

-The Dardanelle Lock & Dam, constructed in the 1960s as a part of the McClellan-Kerr Navigation System, led to the formation of Lake Dardanelle.
-It is a source of hydropower, and helps regulate river traffic on the Arkansas River.
-In 2013 it had an operating budget just over 8.9 million dollars.
+The Dardanelle Lock and Dam, constructed in the 1960s as part of the McClellan-Kerr Navigation System, led to the formation of Lake Dardanelle.
+It is a source of hydropower and helps regulate river traffic on the Arkansas River.
+In 2013, it had an operating budget of just over $8.9 million.

-During the 2019 Arkansas River floods, a levee just south of Dardanelle near Holla Bend failed and broke at 1 a.m.
-Friday, May 31.
-Over the next few days water came perilously close to homes, schools and businesses in the southern part of Dardanelle but receded before causing any major damage.
+During the 2019 Arkansas River floods, a levee just south of Dardanelle near Holla Bend failed and broke at 1:00 am on May 31.
+Over the next few days, water came perilously close to homes, schools, and businesses in the southern part of Dardanelle, but receded before causing any major damage.